 Might & Magic VII: For Blood and Honor

 The story of Might & Magic VII is quite elaborate one in comparison with the rest of the series.
-There are two important choices for the player to make on the way, which have tangible consequences.
-The first one is regarding the fate of Harmondale: would you rather choose a side in the conflict between elves and humans, or you going to apply all of your game-of-throne-ish skills to remain independent?
+There are two crucial choices for the player to make on the way, which have tangible consequences.
+The first one is regarding the fate of Harmondale: would you choose a side in the conflict between elves and humans, or you going to apply all of your game-of-throne-ish skills to remain independent?
 The second one is much more important: would you help the good guys or the bad guys?
 The last decision affects not just the ending, but the gameplay, the quests given, and even the color of the interface.

-The world became less colorful: it’s bleak, it’s grey, it’s visually boring.
+The world became less colorful: it’s bleak, it’s grey, it’s visually dull.
 I don’t know, maybe that’s how the Antagarich was designed with all of its swamps.
 Still, even its most bright locations pale in comparison with those of Enroth in Might & Magic VI.
 Also, look at those portraits!
-Straight from uncanny valley.
+Straight from the uncanny valley.
 Compare them with eclectic deliciousness of ones in The Mandate of Heaven.
 Nuff said.

 At least the music is still great.

 Gameplay remained pretty much the same, expectedly: if it is not broken, don’t fix it.
 Still, there are some minor changes implemented, which slightly improve the formula.
 Might & Magic VII decided to re-embrace the racial diversity: elves, dwarves, and even goblins are now welcome at your party.
 The ranger and the thief classes have returned, and a whole new class added to the rooster: the fistfighting monk.

 It was made possible to move in the turn-based mode, which had added quite a lot of depth to the combat.
 I am still questioning myself, why hasn’t it been featured in Might & Magic VI.
 Well, it’s better late than never.